 History of the Counselor Education Program

-In 1985, a Community Advisory Board was established to help with the ongoing development of the Counselor Education Program.
-In 1989, a Community Agency Counseling option was developed as a separate option from that of program’s School Counseling option.
+In 1985, a Community Advisory Board was established to help with the ongoing development of the Counselor Education Program, and in 1989, a 33-credit Community Agency Counseling option was developed as a separate option from that of program’s School Counseling option.

 In 1990, the Counselor Education Program explored the feasibility of national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 In 1995, the credit hour requirement for both Program options was increased to 48 semester hours and the Program received initial CACREP accreditation.
 In 1997 full accreditation was granted, and CACREP accreditation has been maintained since that time.

 In order to meet 2009 CACREP accreditation standards, the 48-credit M. S. in Counselor Education—Community Counseling Option was changed to a 60 credit M. S. in Counselor Education – Clinical Mental Health Counseling Option which begin in the Fall of 2010.

 In 1977, Drs.
 Daniel Joynt and Mary Friel were transferred from the Psychology Department to the Education Department.
 Dr. Joynt was charged with developing and coordinating the Guidance and Counseling Program.
 Dr. Joynt served as the Program’s coordinator for 14 years.